Princeton University, A.B., magna cum laude (1995)

 +1 505-570-4592 (Santa Fe)

-Matthew E. Draper FCIArb is an experienced litigator and international arbitration counsel.
-He has served as an arbitrator in more than two dozen arbitrations.
+Matthew E. Draper FCIArb is an experienced litigator, international arbitration counsel, and arbitrator.
 He is recognized as a "Future Leader" in Who’s Who Legal: Arbitration 2018, which reports that clients describe him as "an exceptionally gifted attorney ... a creative thinker," and "is very good on his feet.'"
 Matthew is recognized in The Best Lawyers in America 2021 for International Arbitration, and Super Lawyers 2020 cites him as a "Top Rated Alternative Dispute Resolution Attorney" in New York.

 Matthew's commercial disputes practice focuses on energy and water-related disputes.
 Matthew regularly represents clients in transboundary water disputes.
 He has represented U.S. and foreign clients in courts and international arbitrations across various industries, including telecommunications, construction and transportation.
 Matthew also has significant experience representing financial services firms before industry arbitration panels and regulators.

 Matthew sits as an arbitrator in international disputes administered by the ICC and ICDR, and U.S. commercial disputes administered by the AAA.
 He is a Fellow of the Chartered Institute of Arbitrators, and serves on the arbitrator rosters for the AAA's Large and Complex disputes and the ICDR's international panel.
 He also sits as arbitrator in ad hoc arbitrations under the UNCITRAL Rules.